msgpo/Blocker-database/README.md

 ---------------

-I think most stuff can be blocked by disabling .js on common pages, so instead to temp allow all I prefer whitelists.
+I think most stuff can be blocked by disabling javascript on common pages, so instead to temp allow all I prefer whitelists.
 In fact this would helo because all other pages are by default 'blocked'.

 How can you help?